Hakimkhamis/city-events/README.md

 The first page will include most of the page functionality There will be
-Home, About, Events, Contact, Blog, Search events bar will include(Sports, music, parties, Art, Business, festivals) there will be a Navbar will be named: "Create Event" for the event promoter to promoter for their event's and the user will be able to see it
+Home, About, Events, Contact, Search. events bar will include(Sports, music, parties, Art, Business, festivals) there will be a Navbar will be named: "Create Event" for the event promoter to promoter for their event's and the user will be able to see it

-also there will be a navbar for user to search for the events in any city -it will be “Search Event”
+also there will be a navbar for user to search for the events by thir name -it will be “Search Event”
--Enter name if the city:.....
+-Enter name of the city:.....
 -Enter date:...

-second page will be for blogs also can the bloggers post their blogs on the page.

-In the end of each page there will be a map which shows the user the near events in the city.

 The thired page "Admin page"
 the admin will be able add, delete edit postes